Akshat4112/Research-Paper-Presentations/README.md

 # Research-Paper-Presentations

-This repository contains all the research presentations done during masters program in computational linguistics from university of stuttgart
+This repository contains all the research presentations done during the master's program in computational linguistics from the University of Stuttgart.
-It consists of following topics:
+It consists of the following topics:

 *   Advance Speech Perception
 *   Argument Mining